sun-python-23w/sun-python-23w.github.io/site/week-1/lab.md

 1. Display the value of `greeting` again.

-    Notice that the value _has not changed_.
+    Notice that the value of `greeting` _has not changed_.
 Take a moment to think about why this is the case.

 1. Finally, define `greeting` again exactly as you did before (although the value of `word` has changed) by using the up arrow to step through your command history